ap439111/Sentiment-Analysis-Model-AmazonSageMaker/README.md

 The enitre process adopted are carried out in one notebook and other supporting python scripts for the model deployment and web app.

         1. SageMaker Project.ipynb: The main notebook for the exeution of the project .
-        2.  train/train.py: Data cleaning and feature engineering is carried out in this notebook.
+        2.  train/train.py, train/model.py, and train/requirements.txt: python scripts to train the model
         3. EDA.ipynb: Exploratory data analysis of the cleaned data is carried out in this notebook.
         4. Data_modeling: Data scaling and machine learning models are trained in this notebook